EstimatedEst. Read Time: 18 minutes

 GRIP STRENGTH

-The ability to grip something, whether it’s a weight, pull-up bar, or gaming controller, isn’t something we think about much.
+The ability to grip something, whether it’s a weight, pull-up bar, or gaming controller, isn’t something we think about much, but if you have a reduction in grip strength you’re going to notice it.

-Having a weak grip can directly impact you inside and outside of the gym.
+Poor grip strength performance can directly impact you inside and outside of the gym.

-And you want a strong grip because it allows you to perform better in the gym, but it can also help with everyday tasks and improving your daily life.
+And you want a stronger grip because it allows you to perform better in the gym on exercises with heavier loads like deadlift variations and regular barbell curls, but it can also help with everyday tasks and improving your daily life.

 What’s one of the best ways to boost your grip strength?
-Good forearm workouts.
+Good forearm workouts that include grip-intensive exercises.

 Studies show that there is a direct connection between forearm size and development and grip strength.

-Adding in some forearm workouts with weights can help to dramatically increase grip strength.
+Adding in some forearm workouts with weights can help to dramatically increase grip strength performance.

 BENEFITS OTHER EXERCISES